-Two types of checking are performed by the assignment_precheck command.
+Two types of checking are performed by the assignment\precheck command.
 First, the command ensures that the files in the repository are organized correctly.
 This process is referred to as validation.
 If an assignment submission fails to pass the validation check, the assignment will not be graded and a mark of zero will be assigned.
-Second, the command attempts to configure and build the code exactly as submitted by the student and may possibly perform some additional checking.
-If the configure or build operation or additional checking fails for an assignment submission, the submission will still be accepted for marking but the submission is at extremely high risk of receiving a failing grade since the code is likely to be completely untestable in such circumstances.
-Consequently, it is advisable to ensure that the configure and build operations as well as any additional checking operations performed are all successful.
+Second, the command attempts to configure and build the code exactly as submitted by the student.
+If the configure or build operation fails for an assignment submission, the submission will still be accepted for marking but the submission will probably be severely penalized (since the code cannot be tested in such circumstances).
+Consequently, it is advisable to ensure that the configure and build operations pass.

-1.6 Obtaining a GitHub Account
+1.5 Obtaining a GitHub Account